PIM 09: Family and Medical Leave

 may choose to exhaust all or any portion of vacation/bonus leave or go on leave without pay.

-may choose to exhaust all or any portion of sick leave and/or vacation/bonus leave, or go on leave without pay.
-Shared leave may be used only after all other leave has been exhausted.
+Serious Health Condition of Child, Spouse, Parent may choose to exhaust all or any portion of sick leave and/or vacation/bonus leave, or go on leave without pay.
+Shared leave may be used only after all other leaves have been exhausted.

-does not have the option of taking leave without pay if he/she has any available sick leave; however, the employee may use vacation/bonus leave in lieu of sick leave.
+Employee’s Serious Health Condition does not have the option of taking leave without pay if he/she has any available sick leave; however, the employee may use vacation/bonus leave in lieu of sick leave.
 The employee is not required to use his/her vacation/bonus leave prior to going on leave w/out pay.
 If the covered absence extends beyond the 60-day waiting period required for short-term disability, the employee may choose to exhaust the balance of his/her leave or begin drawing short-term disability benefits.
-Shared leave may be used only after all other leave has been exhausted and before the beginning of Short-Term Disability.
+Shared leave may be used only after all other leaves have been exhausted and before the beginning of Short-Term Disability.

-may choose to exhaust available vacation and/or bonus leave or any portion thereof, or go on leave without pay.
+Military Exigency may choose to exhaust available vacation and/or bonus leave or any portion thereof, or go on leave without pay.

-may choose to exhaust available sick leave, vacation leave and/or bonus leave, or any portion thereof, or go on leave without pay.
+Military Caregiver may choose to exhaust available sick leave, vacation leave and/or bonus leave, or any portion thereof, or go on leave without pay.

 FMLA and Medical Benefits